 We work to develop workshops of high quality and on a broad range of topics to enhance continuing education for conservation professionals.
 Workshops may focus on specific materials, specialties, or processes useful to the conservation profession at large; adapt knowledge from allied professions that is pertinent to a general conservation audience; advance the field of conservation; or focus on skills useful to conservators as a refresher course.

 Any individual, organization, Specialty Group or committee may submit a proposal using the online workshop proposal form.
 We recommended that you contact FAIC's Education Coordinator during the planning stages.
-We prioritize forms submitted by the end of August for the following calendar year.
+We prioritize forms submitted by September 1 for the following calendar year.
 FAIC's Education Coordinator, AIC's Board Director of Professional Education and Training, and the Education and Training Committee (ETC) review and select professional development workshop topics with input from Specialty Group officers as appropriate.

 Each workshop requires a topic, instructor(s), and host (facilities and a staff member that will act as the local coordinator).
 You can submit a proposal to identify one, some, or all of these components.

 Workshops at the AIC Annual Meeting follow separate guidelines and processes.
 Propose an Annual Meeting Workshop.

 Criteria for Review